Shidacea/Shipectral/README.md

 * Powerful scripting using mruby and Anyolite
 * Fast Crystal core using crSFML
 * Support for Dear ImGUI
+* ERB methods for text substitution
+* Support for project structures
 * Modular design

 ## Structure